 C++ Math atan2

-The function finds the inverse tangent of a coordinate.
+The function calculates the arctangent of a set of coordinates.

 Suppose the coordinate is (x,y) :